ucdavis/FairMLCourse/Blog.md

 **Spring 2023**

+**April 19, 2255:**

+Notes on debugging, both in general and in R:

+* Don't use print statements to debug!
+Use a debugging tool.

+* Any good IDE will have a built-in debugging tool, e.g. VS Code (Python, R, whatever) or RStudio (R).
+The developers of those IDEs put them there for a REASON!

+* Or use the underlying debugging tool directly, e.g. **gdb** (C/C++), **pdb** (Python) or **debug()** (R).

+* Use my Principle of Confirmation: Step through your code in the debugging tool.
+Check variables etc. as you go along, **confirming** that "what you think is true, IS true."
+Eventually, one will not confirm, and you will then have at least found the location of the bug.

 **April 19, 1645:**

 As I have said, all the Quizzes are open-book, open notes.
 You can bring in anything on paper you wish, say your Homework solutions, or incorporate them into your big PDF file containing all our readings.